erdogant/hgboost/docs/source/index.rst

 hgboost's documentation!
 ========================

-``hgboost`` is Python package to minimize a function from the model xgboost, catboost or lightboost over a hyperparameter space by using cross-validation and evaluting the results on an indepdendent validation set.
+``hgboost`` is Python package to minimize the function for xgboost, catboost or lightboost over a hyperparameter space by using cross-validation, and evaluating the results on an indepdendent validation set.
 ``hgboost`` can be applied for classification and regression tasks.

-hgboost is fun because:
+``hgboost`` is fun because:

     * 1. Hyperoptimization of the Parameter-space using bayesian approach.
     * 2. Determines the best scoring model(s) using k-fold cross validation.